 The University identified transport and mobility as a key strategic workstream in 2018 and have been taking positive steps since then to tackle the way its community collectively chooses to travel and move goods.
 A close collaboration with local and regional authorities has seen the campus as a testbed for new and emerging transport technologies.
-For example, the Future Transport Zone partnership between the University and TfWM brought showcase project to campus such as e-scooters, car clubs, demand-responsive services which has brought about significant progress in transport innovation.

 The overarching aim has been, and will continue to be, to reduce the single occupancy private vehicle usage whilst providing viable non-car alternatives for campus users to consider.
-This is embedded within the University's Travel Plan which was subject to a comprehensive review and refresh in 2024, supported by extensive surveys and to be monitored biennially against ambitious targets.